Koubek/nav-docker-examples/swarm_winauth/README.md

 **Note:** In case you expect another nodes will be added you should probably use a static IP address to advertise your node.

 Now you can run `docker info`.
-You should be able to see you are running an active swarm node:
+You should be able something similar to confirm you are using an active swarm node:

 ![](../media/swarm_winauth_dockerInfo.jpg)

 ### Set your password as a Docker Secret

 This step is very simple.
-You modify and run the following command:
+You should modify and run the following command:

 ```
 echo '[my_win_pwd]' | docker secret create mywinuser_win_pwd -